Project Directors

 Mary Russell Mitford.
 Anne is working on Mitford's letters and Our Village for the Digital Mitford Project.

-genre, narrative, and gender studies.Rebecca Jeanne Parker, Loyola University Chicago↴Rebecca Parker is completed an M.A. in Digital Humanities at Loyola University in
+Rebecca Jeanne Parker, Loyola University Chicago↴Rebecca Parker completed an M.A. in Digital Humanities at Loyola University in Chicago

-Chicago in 2019.
-She graduated with a B.A. in English Literature and
+and a B.A. in English Literature and

-Social Sciences from the University of Pittsburgh at Greensburg, where she has worked as an
+Social Sciences from the University of Pittsburgh at Greensburg, where she has worked

-archive project, The
+Her own digital archive project, The

-capstone thesis in history.
+capstone thesis in History.
 The Nell Nelson archive intends to restore the

 importance of a female investigative reporter that exposed the harmful effects